ayushnoori/graph-bbb/README.md

 ## Overview

-* `/data` contains the Martins et al. BBB dataset.
+* `/scripts` contains all scripts, including Graphormer dataset pre-processing, XGBoost training scripts, and the code for the TDC leaderboard submission.

-* `/src` contains the code for the TDC leaderboard submission.
+    * `/scripts/data` contains the Martins et al. BBB dataset (i.e., `bbb_martins.tab`) and other datasets in the ADMET TDC group.

 * `/customized_dataset` contains the `.py` data loaders which define the custom Martins et al. dataset for Graphormer.

 * `/tune_bbb` contains command line `.sh` scripts to train the Graphormer model.

-* `/baseline` contains R code to train and test a baseline model inspired by Martins et al.
+* `/baseline` contains R code to train and test a baseline model.

 ## Setup